curiousest/curiousest.github.io/_posts/2018-11-11-evolution-of-my-desk-2.md

 * **Heavy:** wearing it for just 5 minutes was uncomfortable for my shoulders and nect
 * **Didn't block sound:** the exposed neckline was large, and the clear face area wasn't a great sound barrier

-I was going to add predator-like dreadlock flaps to seal the neckline, but it wasn't working well as it existed already, so I trashed the project:
+I was going to add predator-like dreadlock flaps to seal the neckline and cover the insides in pyramid foam, but it wasn't working well as it existed already, so I trashed the project:

 <img src="https://i.imgur.com/LDcqRbE.jpg" style="max-width: 1024px; max-height: 800px; width: auto; height: auto;"><br/>
 [Source](https://editorial.rottentomatoes.com/article/predator-first-reviews-its-a-mixed-bag-but-it-isnt-bad/)